Curriculum

 Year | Grades 11, 12; Credit: 1

-Offered in 2024-2025 (not in 2025-2026)
+Offered in 2026-2027 (next in 2028-2029)

 AE deepens the skills and knowledge of an engineering student within the context of atmospheric and space flight simulations paired with extensive hands-on experiences.
 Students explore the fundamentals of flight, explore orbital mechanics concepts, and create digital models using industry-standards software.
 Students propose solutions to exploration and robotics problems, practice sequential logic design, and practice engineering standards and technical documentation (Class limit: 20) Prerequisite: STEM Academy acceptance and Jr/Sr in good academic standing.
-Strongly recommended: completion of EES or IED
+Strongly recommended: completion of EES.

 Engineering Essentials (EES) **